-Student Achievement Goal Manager: Kevin Hendrick Associate Superintendent / Teaching and Learning math on state and national assessments for black and non-black students.
+Student Achievement Goal Manager: Kevin Hendrick Goal Carbon Control of Coal 2: Eliminate the gap between the proficiency rates in reading (ELA) ar Associate Superintendent / Teaching and Learning math on state and national assessments for black and non-black students.
 Baseline Condition (as of 2015-16) Pinellas County Schools has a current proficiency rate on the Florida Standards Assessment (FSA) for ELA-Reading of 56.4% for non-black students and 24.2% for black students, a gap of 32.2 percentage points.
 The proficiency rate on the FSA for Math is 60.9% for non-black students and 27.9% for black students, a gap of 33.0 percentage points.
 Smaller gaps are found on national norm-referenced tests such as the ACT and SAT.
 For purposes of this goal, the gap is defined as the difference in performance between black and non-black students on state and national norm-referenced assessments.
-Aspirational Goal: Pinellas County Schools will decrease the gap state assessments until the gap is eliminated lack students by an averag ge of 3.2% each year on Focus Areas Action Steps Action Steps Progress Status (of action step) Progress Measure Outcomes Measure Research Questions (Impact) Focus for All Students 2.1 Provide an instructional model that ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and student-centered practices. □Planning ■Implementing □Complete Classroom Rigor # and % of classrooms observed % of classrooms evident Student Performance State FSA tests (ELA and Math) SAT, ACT, PSAT tests (high school) ACADEMIC RIGOR / STANDARDS- BASED INSTRUCTION (Core Instruction) 2.2 Provide targeted professional development and instructional coaching to teachers on culturally relevant teaching strategies and teaching with an equity mindset to increase engagement of black learners and increase the percentage of proficient students. □Planning ■Implementing □Complete AVID's Culturally Relevant Teaching #,% teachers trained # of teachers participating in follow-up coaching re: CRT # of teachers attending additional equity trainings % of schools with an Equity Team on site Student grades / GPAs % w/ credits, on track (2.0 GPA), and at least Level 2 on FSA.
+Aspirational Goal: Pinellas County Schools will decrease the gap in ELA-Reading and Math proficiency for black students by an average of 3.2% each year on state assessments until the gap is eliminated or greatly narrowed.
+Focus Areas Action Steps Progress Status (of action step) Progress Measure Outcomes Measure Research Questions (Impact) Focus for All Students 2.1 Provide an instructional model that Planning Classroom Rigor Student Performance ensures rigorous, culturally relevant instruction for all students using assignments aligned to challenging state standards, engagement strategies and ■Implementing □Complete # and % of classrooms observed State FSA tests (ELA and Math) student-centered practices. % of classrooms evident (high school) ACADEMIC RIGOR / STANDARDS- BASED INSTRUCTION (Core Instruction) Focus for Black Students 2.2 Provide targeted professional development and instructional coaching to teachers on culturally relevant teaching strategies and teaching with an equity mindset to increase engagement of black learners and increase the percentage of proficient students. □Planning ■Implementing □Complete AVID's Culturally Relevant Teaching #, % teachers trained # of teachers participating in follow-up coaching re: CRT # of teachers attending additional equity trainings # of classrooms observed % of classrooms CRT evident Student grades / GPAs % w/ credits, on track (2.0 GPA), and at least Level 2 on FSA.
 Student assessments District cycle / progress assessments (example: MAP), results by race.
 State and national assessments (such as FSA, ACT, SAT, PSAT) Did the district's targeted professional development for teachers and principals in the use of culturally relevant teaching strategies lead to a change in teacher practice?
-Did the use of culturally relevant strategies impact student learning for black students across schools and classrooms?
+Did the use of culturally relevant strategies impact student learning for black students across schools and classrooms? of classrooms observed % of classrooms schools and cl